 Andrey walked in the technical interviewer's shoes many times.
 That's why he shared some tips and QA interview questions to help you pass the interview like a pro, and we are passing them on to you.
 Enjoy your reading!

 A typical hiring process at EPAM Anywhere consists of the following steps:

 After passing the pre-screening (application review and General Interview), candidates proceed to the Technical Interview stage.
-As a rule, we conduct Technical Interviews in a 1:1 format with an interviewer (for example, a Team Lead or a Senior-level specialist) and a candidate.
+As a rule, we ask technical interview questions at EPAM Anywhere in a 1:1 format with an interviewer (for example, a Team Lead or a Senior-level specialist) and a candidate.

 Generally, a Technical Interview at EPAM Anywhere is divided into two parts: a theoretical block and a technical block, and lasts for 1.5 hours.
 Within this timeframe, we conduct a brief background check, ask technical QA questions, and engage in a practical session to test the candidate's skills on-site.